A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Experimental Evaluation

-No thorough and consistent framework exists for validating the results of a stress testing exercise since the adverse scenario used in their design never materialize.
-Back testing methods is an important process to recognize modelling inefficiencies and fine tune the estimations taking into account specificities in the time series data that were not capture in the initial calibration and development phase.
-Thus in order to improve the quality of stress testing rigorous validation procedures of actual vs predicted financial variables are important.
-Furthermore, according to academic literature the success of the stress testing exercises after the financial crises maybe be circumstantial~\cite{hirtle2015} since no robust methods are applied to quantify their estimation error.
+No thorough and consistent framework exists for validating the results of an ST exercise, since the adverse scenario used in their design never materializes.
+Thus, the success of the ST exercises after the financial crises maybe be circumstantial~\cite{hirtle2015}, since no robust methods are applied to quantify their estimation error.
+Back-testing methods are important to recognize modeling inefficiencies and fine-tune the estimations, considering specificities in the time-series data that were not captured in the initial calibration and development.
+To improve the quality of ST, rigorous validation procedures of actual vs predicted financial variables are essential.

-Following a different venue in this study we perform a thorough validation procedure in order to assess the robustness of our approach.
-In this section we summarize the results of the 5 approaches.
-More precisely, we report the performance results obtained from the experimental evaluation of our methods, in terms of in-sample fit (train dataset) and out-of-time performance (test sample).
-To sum up, after developing our Stress testing frameworks in the “In-sample” datase spanning the years 2010 to 2013 (16 quarters), we assess its performance under the “Out-of-time” dataset in which the performance of each model is evaluated during a future time period for evaluating their generalization capacity.
-More precisely, we report performance results obtained by evaluating our method over a two year (8 quarters) out of sample time-period spanning from 2014 – 2015.
+In this study, we perform a thorough validation procedure in order to assess the robustness of our approach.
+We only use the “in-sample” set, spanning from 2010 to 2013 (16 quarters), to develop out ST frameworks.
+Then, we assess its performance under the ``Out-of-time'' set; each model is evaluated over a two year (8 quarters) out-of-sample time-period spanning from 2014 to 2015 to assess their generalization capacity.
 Validation is performed with respect the one year ahead forecast of the CAR ratio.
-Note that the last 2 two years of the dataset were not used for model development.
-Prediction accuracy of the CAR ratio, as measured by the deviation between the forecast of each framework against the actual CAR ratio of each financial institution, is the main criterion to assess the efficacy of each method and to select the most robust one.
-In this section, we present a series of metrics that are broadly used for quantitatively estimating the forecasting accuracy on continuous outcomes.
-We evaluate the stress testing methods with the usual forecast metrics of Root Mean Square Error (RMSE), Mean Absolute Error (MAE) and the Mean Absolute Percentage Error (MAPE).
-These metrics are used so as to derive a full-spectrum conclusion regarding the relative forecasting power of each framework.
+Note that the last two years of the dataset \textit{were not used for model development}.
+Prediction accuracy of the CAR ratio is the main criterion to assess the efficacy of each method.
+We employ the usual forecast metrics of \textit{Root Mean Square Error} (RMSE), \textit{Mean Absolute Error} (MAE) and the \textit{Mean Absolute Percentage Error} (MAPE).